gvwilson/sensibleadventures/cloudherd/new.md

 "Sh!"
 Something clinked quietly as his fingers bumped into it.
 He cursed under his breath.

-"Dont shush me!"
+"Don't shush me!"
 Noxy said angrily.
 "You tell me what's going on right now, or I'm going to call the soldiers!"

 "No you're not."
-Noxy jumped again and spund around.
+Noxy jumped again and spun around.
 There, outlined by the bright light from the street behind him, stood Kulbinder.
 The tiger's ears were flattened against his head, and his tail twitched from side to side in a way that froze the breath in Noxy's lungs.